Residents begin voicing concerns about the 300 unit apartment complex

 There would also be a sports court on the border between the apartments and Hope Evangelical Community Church, with the agreement that the church could use the court for their youth groups and clubs.
 The plans also include a dog park, pool and an amenities building.

-The main civil concerns brought forward were about building height and lighting causing privacy issues, as well as the fact that the wetland study was reviewed from 2014 rather than re-done.
+The main civil concerns brought forward were about building height and lighting causing privacy issues, as well as the fact that the wetland study was reviewed from 2014 rather than re-done, which was permitted.

 Medeiros asked that Calhoun provide the number of apartments if the buildings were changed to three and four stories.